 In today’s ever-changing society, employers know that students; mobility, whether related to studies or in the form of an internship, has a tremendous impact on a series of factors, from language and social skills, to autonomy and self-esteem.

 To possess an international experience positively impacts professional careers and opens our minds to a word that is increasingly global.

-The Consortium Erasmus Centre brings together the Polytechnic Institutes of Leiria, Coimbra, Viseu, Guarda, Castelo Branco, Portalegre, Santarém and Tomar as well as a very relevant group of companies in the region and abroad.
+The Consortium Erasmus Centre brings together the Polytechnic of Leiria, Coimbra, Viseu, Guarda, Castelo Branco, Portalegre, Santarém and Tomar as well as a very relevant group of companies in the region and abroad.